stevemcgf/libNmeaMulticast/README.md

 ## Description

 This library allows to communicate using multicast.
 Have support for talking and listening to NMEA ethernet devices.
+Example usage available in the test code. **test.cpp**.

 ## Motivation